danReynolds/loon/README.md

 );
 ```

 The reading and writing of a document can be combined using the `modify` API.
-If the document does not yet exist, then its snapshot is null.
+If the document does not yet exist, then its snapshot is `null`.

 ```dart
 BirdModel.doc('loon').modify((snap) {